Setareh Law

 Most people know how a car accident claims process goes.
 The injured party files a claim against the other to seek financial compensation for their losses.
 In some cases, they’ll need an attorney to represent them.
 However, many people make the mistake of thinking that a truck accident claim will go the same way.

 Unfortunately, these claims are more challenging, which is why you should be aware of the top five ways truck crashes differ from car crashes.
-If you were involved in one, consider contacting a California truck accident attorney to guide you through the claims process.
+If you were involved in one, consider contacting a California truck accident lawyer to guide you through the claims process.

 Truck Accidents Are More Severe